ArnaudSchlumberger/PotaBoard/README.md

 This repository contains all the code, and PCB design files related to PotaBoard, a BLE-powered board kitchen garden.

-It comes with capacitive-moisure sensor , and BME280 compatibility.
+It comes with capacitive-moisure sensor and BME280 compatibility for temperature and pressure measurements.

-Choosed BLE module is EMB1061.
+BLE module : EMB1061.

 All eletronics-related files are in 'Electronics - Extras' folder, and contains:
 - Components Datasheets in 'Datasheets' folder